FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 ![Scar](https://i.imgur.com/OIYHb7z.jpg)
 (I won a scar)

-So I highly don't recommend the ErgoDox or similar keyboards for Jackdaw.
+**So I highly don't recommend the ErgoDox or similar keyboards for Jackdaw.
+I'll delete the ErgoDox firmware soon!**

-After the surgery I decided to build a specific keyboard for Jackdaw so I can practice safely.
+After the surgery I decided to build a specific keyboard for Jackdaw so I can practice safely (I DON'T GIVE UP!).
 The keyboard needs the following :

 - Thumbs keys must be closer to the index column to avoid bad wrists movements
 - Thumbs layout must be optimized for Jackdaw
-- Because of the 2 previous points the keyboard must be 3D Printed and the design must be parametric (that's why I chose OpenSCAD)
+- Because of the 2 previous points the keyboard must be 3D Printed and the design must be parametric (that's why I chose OpenSCAD for the conception)
 - It's possible to switch to a "normal" keyboard layout
 - The keyboard is easy to build even if it takes time.
 That's why it's not really a splitted keyboard
 - The development board must have enough memory for several dictionaries (that's why I chose the Teensy 3.2)